-In addition to the steps you can take to mellow out aggressive roosters, it also helps to know which chicken breeds tend to cultivate more aggressive roosters and which ones tend to have more mellow roosters.
+In addition to the steps you can take to mellow out aggressive roosters, it also helps to know which chicken breeds tend to cultivate more aggressive roosters and which breeds tend to have more mellow roosters.

-Aggressive Chicken Breeds With Aggressive Roosters
+7 Most Aggressive Chicken Breeds With Aggressive Roosters

 Wild and game chicken breeds are more aggressive chicken breeds.
 Wilder chicken breeds are usually those breeds that are only recently domesticated and come from the jungles and forests of Asia.